 Type 2 hair is classified as wavy hair.
-Most of you confuse the wavy hair with curly hair.
-Unlike the straight hair, type 2 texture hair are thicker, less shiny, and more susceptible to frizz.
+Most of you confuse wavy hair with curly hair.
+Unlike straight hair, type 2 texture hair is thicker, less shiny, and more susceptible to frizz.
 Based on the shape of your waves, this hair type is further divided into 3 subcategories -

-- Type 2B – Your hair are straight at roots but get wavier and more defined S shaped from mid length to bottom.
-Such hair are more prone to frizz and tough to style.
+Your hair is straight at the roots but gets wavier and more defined S-shaped from mid-length to bottom.
+Such hair is more prone to frizz and tough to style.

 2. Curly (3a, 3b, 3c)

-Type 3 hair are defined as curly hair.
-Hair appear as spring curls, ringlets, and tight spirals.
-Curls of your hair go straight when you wash your head and turn back into curly when dry.
+Type 3 hair is defined as curly hair.
+Hair appears as spring curls, ringlets, and tight spirals.
+Curls of your hair go straight when you wash your head and turn back curly when dry.
 It is further divided into 3 subtypes –

-- Type 3A – Hair follow loosen S-shaped pattern.
+Hair follows a loosened S-shaped pattern.
 It is considered the most silk and shiny type of hair among all curly hair types.
 However, the con of such hair is that they are easily affected by dryness and humid weather conditions.

-- Type 3B – Hair has coarse texture and curls are tighter than type 3A.
-Curls are voluminous but lack in shine.
-Such hair also face the issues of frizziness and dryness.
+Hair has a coarse texture and curls are tighter than type 3A.
+Curls are voluminous but lack shine.
+Such hair also faces the issues of frizziness and dryness.